Bradford Bishop: Killings

-Ballet dancer Jacques d'Amboise revealed in his 2011 autobiography that, as a teenager, he had lived with the Bishop family for a short time in South Pasadena, California.
-In February 1976, when d'Amboise was scheduled to perform at the Kennedy Center for the Performing Arts, Lobelia invited him and his wife Carrie to spend Sunday night, February 29, at the Bishops' home in Bethesda.
-D'Amboise cancelled his appearance at the last minute due to a knee injury, but failed to notify the family.

 On March 1, 1976, after learning he would not receive the promotion he had sought, Bishop told his secretary that he was feeling unwell and left his office in Foggy Bottom.
-Police believe he drove to his bank, where he withdrew several hundred dollars, then to Montgomery Mall, where he bought a sledgehammer and gas can; he filled the gas can and the tank of his 1974 Chevrolet station wagon at an adjacent gas station.
+His last confirmed sighting was outside the State Department by colleague Roy A. Harrell Jr., who noted that Bishop was agitated.
+Police believe he drove to his bank, where he withdrew several hundred dollars, then to Montgomery Mall, where he bought a ball-peen hammer and gas can; he filled the gas can and the tank of his 1974 Chevrolet station wagon at an adjacent gas station.
 From there he drove to a hardware store, where he purchased a shovel and pitchfork.

 Bishop returned to his home in Bethesda between 7:30 and 8:00 p.m.
-Police believe his wife was likely killed first, then his mother as she returned from walking the family dog.
-Finally, his three sons (aged 5, 10, and 14) were killed while they slept in an upstairs bedroom.
-Bishop allegedly drove the bodies 275 mi in the station wagon to a densely wooded swamp about 5 mi south of Columbia, North Carolina, where on March 2, he dug a shallow hole where he piled the bodies and set them ablaze with gasoline.
-Discovered along with the burned bodies was a gas can, a pitchfork, and a shovel that had a label of "OCH HDW", which was determined to be from Poch's Hardware.
+Police believe he likely killed his wife first, then his mother as she returned from walking the family dog.
+Finally, he killed his three sons (aged 5, 10, and 14) while they slept in an upstairs bedroom.
+Bishop allegedly drove the bodies 275 mi in the station wagon to a densely wooded swamp about 5 mi south of Columbia, North Carolina.
+On March 2, he dug a shallow hole where he piled the bodies and set them ablaze with gasoline.
+Forest rangers attracted by smoke found the bodies along with a gas can, a pitchfork, and a shovel with a partially legible label bearing the letters OCH HDW (later determined to refer to Poch's Hardware).